How to Build a Mental Resilience Community

 While some challenges require outside help, there are also simple things you can do on your own to manage stress and stay grounded.
 Practicing mindfulness is a great way to start.
 As the City of Austin’s resources suggest, you can "[practice] mindfulness by focusing on one thing at a time."
 This could be as simple as doing some deep breathing exercises, going for a mindful walk where you pay attention to your surroundings, or listening to a piece of music without distractions.
 Establishing a simple routine can also restore a sense of normalcy and control.
 Even small actions, like making your bed in the morning or setting aside time for a hobby, can make a big difference in your mental state.

-Use Digital Tools for Mental Health
+Helpful Apps and Tools for Mental Health

 In a crisis, technology can be a powerful ally for your mental well-being.
 It helps keep you connected to your support system and provides access to valuable resources.
 There are many excellent mental health apps available that offer guided meditations, therapy sessions, and mood tracking.
 These tools can help you build coping skills and find support right from your phone—as long as it’s charged, of course.
 Staying connected with loved ones through video calls and messaging apps also reinforces your support network.
 Technology can greatly contribute to disaster resilience by making it easier to find and use mental health resources when you need them most.